- Part Number:1926

 The name and job classification of all employees monitored and of all other employees whose exposures the monitoring result is intended to represent, including, where applicable, a description of how it was determined that the employee's monitoring result could be taken to represent other employee's exposures;

-The employer shall maintain this record for at least thirty (30) years, in accordance with §1926.33 of this part.
+The employer shall maintain this record for at least thirty (30) years, in accordance with § 1910.1020 of this chapter.

 The employer shall also provide a copy of the results of an employee's air monitoring prescribed in paragraph (d) of this section to an industry trade association and to the employee's union, if any, or, if either of such associations or unions do not exist, to another comparable organization that is competent to maintain such records and is reasonably accessible to employers and employees in the industry.